DeaganAnalytics/Personal-Automation/Python/README.md

 # About
-A collection of Python scripts I have written to automate mundate tasks.
+A collection of Python scripts I have written to automate mundane tasks.
 Some are used more often than others.